 Window Replacement Benefits

 There are many advantages to replacing old, damaged, or poorly made windows.
 The following benefits make investing in your home’s windows worth it:

 Energy efficiency means that you use less energy.
 In the winter, you use energy to heat your house, and the less insulated your home is, the more heat energy escapes.
-This leads to you having to keep your heaters on to stay warm.
-Windows are a common site for substantial heat loss in a home.
+As a result, you have to keep your heaters on to stay warm.
+A lot of heat can escape through windows.
 New windows can significantly increase your home’s overall insulation.

-This doesn’t just apply to winter months, however.
-In the summer, many people use energy to cool their homes.
+Energy efficiency doesn’t apply just to winter months: In the summer, many people use energy to cool their homes.
 Better-insulated windows prevent heat from entering your home, meaning you won’t need to run the air conditioner as much.